cohsk/athena-alpine-rclone/README.md

 1. To schedule rclone jobs, setup the desired rclone command in the crontab
      * Use Rclone Browser to setup source and target configs
      * Study rclone (cli version) to determine appropriate job command syntax (copy?, sync?, ?)
-     * Setup a config for the local file system
-     * Use the Explorer to browse the local system and go to /etc/crontabs
-     * Dowload the file named root to a local workstation
-     * Edit the file and add a cron job to perform the rclone operation
-     * Upload the file to the directory it came from (need to test.  had trouble uploading recently.  see issue #6)

-Note - looks like uploading needs attention.
-Contingency plan is to get into the interactive shell for the alpine-rclone-athena container and edit /etc/crontabs/root file using vi
-1. Alternate method
      * ssh into the cohesity cluster
      * move to the bash shell
      * open the firewall to allow client workstation access to the k8s dashboard